cmb-chula/comp-biol-3000788/README.md

 5. Python notebooks for the programming sessions
 6. Discussion threads

-### Note: Announcements and interesting topics originating from in-class discussion will be posted in the *Discussion*.
+### Announcements and interesting topics originating from in-class discussion will be posted in the *Discussion*.
 Current students please check them from time to time.

 ### Current students can check their performance in the [score table](https://github.com/cmb-chula/comp-biol-3000788/blob/main/PS_scores.md)!